charlbarl/charlbarl/README.md

 - 👋 Hi, I’m @charlbarl
-- 👀 I’m interested in parallel processing using NVIDIA CUDA, partial differential equations, N-Body simulations...
-General hobby stuff :)
+- 👀 I’m interested in parallel processing using NVIDIA CUDA, partial differential equations, N-Body simulations, Eurorack Modular synthesis, and more...
-- 🌱 I’m currently learning PyCUDA
+- 🌱 I’m currently learning digital musical syntheis programming in Arduino IDE.
-- 💞️ I’m looking to collaborate on CUDA projects!
+- 💞️ I’m looking to collaborate on Eurorack projects!
-- 📫 How to reach me - charlbarl33@gmail.com
+- 📫 How to reach me - troybergwall@gmail.com

 <!---
 charlbarl/charlbarl is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.